top of page

 I saw then that it was an interview between a very reputable (and very handsome!) carnivore-recommending doctor, Dr Anthony Chaffee, and the proprietor of a chain of nursing homes in the USA who has been seeking to improve his clients’ health through dietary adjustment.
 And some of his residents are getting better!
 So I made myself watch it.

 But there was no time for that.
-He died five days later.
+He died after five days .

-And have I got the emotional energy to keep on with that crazy dream now that he, the precious focus of my efforts, is dead?
+And have I honestly got the emotional energy to keep on with that crazy dream now that he, the precious focus of my efforts, is dead?
 You see, his death was not an easy one.
 It left me and my sister full of agony, mostly because we'd had to step back and surrender our own caring input to a hospital that was not run well.
+We need some time to recover.

 When he left hospital it was immediately seen by the nursing home staff that he was coming to the end of his life,.
-When he contracted aspiration-associated pneumonia two days later we had to make a decision as to whether he should be hospitalised again.
+When, two days later, he contracted aspiration-associated pneumonia (yes, the much-dreaded swallowing difficulty had come to pass) we had to make a decision as to whether he should be hospitalised again.
 God forbid!
 There was no question about it!

 And so we had then to decide whether we wanted him to actually be treated, in situ, for the pneumonia.
 It was pointed out that he was dying anyway, and that, with his asphagia making aspiration-associated pneumonia a constant risk, he would likely need repeated antibiotic treatments as he, at the same time, declined.
 Was there any point in putting him through that while at the same time seeing him in the terrible discomfort caused by his dementia?

-We were asked whether, alternatively, we might consider the head nurses’s suggestion: that he be given ‘end of life care’.
+We were asked whether, alternatively, we might consider the head nurse’s suggestion: that he be given ‘end of life care’.

 End of life care equals the administering of drugs that ease the person from life to death.

 Yes.
-We did agree, and he was unaware of anything, as far as we can tell, during his final hours.
-We were there when he died, and we were glad that it was all over.
+We did agree, and he was unaware of our presence, as far as we can tell, during his final hours.
+We (his daughters, his three grandchildren and two beloved brothers) were there when he died, and we were glad that it was all over.

 His suffering was over.
 From that point of view, there are no regrets.

-But there are whispers occasionally, in my resting mind, that we may have robbed him of what a natural death would have given him, soul-wise.
+But there are whispers, at night particularly, that we may have robbed him of what a natural death would have given him, soul-wise.
 Did we rob him of something he needed spiritually at the end of his journey on earth purely because we could not bear to see him suffering bodily any more?

 Life does contain suffering, yes, but I believe it is our sacred duty to be awake, through our oft-expressed love, to information that may relieve or avoid suffering in our families, that may improve their lives!

 I would like to be able to help people avoid such a situation.
-It is horrible.
+It is terrible.
 And I will have to reckon with my own conscience for the rest of my life.

 A CONCLUSION

-If we unquestioningly choose the products of the commercially-driven processed food and pharmaceutical companies then, as these doctors point out, we will likely not thrive.
+If we unquestioningly choose to follow inaccurate government guidance, and if we continue to eat up the products of the commercially-driven processed food industry, and continue to swallow down the so-easily-offered drugs peddled by pharmaceutical companies then, as these doctors point out, we will likely not thrive.

 Big Food and Big Pharma’s profits, however, will